 Pet insurance typically doesn’t cover routine care (some wellness add-ons do), but it covers the big unexpected stuff.
 For most dog owners, having a $3,000–$5,000 emergency fund or a pet insurance policy is more important than trying to cut routine vet costs.

 This article is for informational purposes only.
-Your veterinarian is the best source of advice for your individual dog’s health needs.
+Your veterinarian is the best source of advice for your individual dog’s health needs and appropriate visit frequency.